Slavery

 By Contested Histories Initiative

 In 2015, Yale President Peter Salovey raised the issue of the namesake of Calhoun College during his address to incoming freshmen.
 The building had been named after a supporter of slavery, prompting university-wide debate about the value of changing the name of the residential building.
-While initially against a name… Read More
+While initially against a… Read More